WouterJansen/hrchallenge/README.md

 - Check that your browser supports Web Bluetooth

 **Audio won't play?**
+- Click the "Start Challenge" button to begin audio playback
-- Some browsers block autoplay - try clicking the Play button manually
+- Some browsers block autoplay - user interaction is required
 - Make sure your device volume is turned up
 - Check browser console for any errors

+**Audio is always scrambled?**
+- Make sure you're connected to a heart rate monitor
+- Check that your current heart rate is within the target zone
+- Verify the min/max BPM values are set correctly
+- The clarity meter shows how close you are - 100% = crystal clear

 **Heart rate not updating?**
 - Ensure your heart rate monitor is properly worn